-^{2.} Consumption taxes, etc. are not included in net sales.
+2. Consumption taxes, etc. are not included in net sales.

-^{3.} Net income per share, fully diluted is not presented for the 53rd term and the 54th term because there are no potential shares with dilutive effect.
+3. Net income per share, fully diluted is not presented for the 53rd term, the 54th term and the 55th term because there are no potential shares with dilutive effect.

-^{4.} Effective from the fiscal year under review, the Company introduced "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)."
+4. Effective from the 54th term, the Company introduced "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)."
 The shares of the Company remaining in "Stock Benefit Trust (BBT)" and "Stock Benefit Trust (J-ESOP)," which are recorded as treasury stock in shareholders' equity are included in the treasury stock not included in the calculation of the total number of issued and outstanding shares at the end of the term and the average number of shares during the term when calculating net assets per share and net income per share.